qperfect-io/mimiqcircuits-python/docs/manual/unitary_gates.rst

     >>> power(GateS(), 1/2)
     T

-.. doctest:: Details

 The power method will attempt to realize simplifications whenever it can, for example asking for the square of :class:`~mimiqcircuits.GateX` will directly give you :class:`~mimiqcircuits.GateID`.

 Inverse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~